Buying a house is one of the most significant decisions you’ll ever make, and it’s not something to take lightly.

 - Rules and Fees: Review the Condominium rules and bylaws, fees, and any pending assessments.

-- Reserve Funds: Check the Condominium Corporation’s financial health, including the adequacy of reserve funds for future repairs; this should be reviewed by a professional real estate lawyer.
+- Reserve Funds: Check Condominium/Strata Corporation (or equivalent governing body, as terminology varies by province) financial health, including the adequacy of reserve funds for future repairs; this should be reviewed by a professional real estate lawyer.

 Disclosure Requirements